flenex-io/CrowdFunding-Dapp/README.md

 # Crowdfunding DApp

-Welcome to the Crowdfunding DApp, a decentralized application (DApp) for fundraising projects using React and Solidity.
+Welcome to the Crowdfunding DApp, a decentralized application for fundraising projects using React and Solidity.

 ## Project Overview